 The products and services an organisation has to offer is one of the biggest asset and value driver.
 A high-quality product or service can mean a higher-value business if sold to the target customers effectively.
 Any trademarks, copyrights or patents a business owns naturally adds to the overall business value.

-Businesses which operate in sunset sectors may well have a ceiling or declining business value.
+Businesses which operate in sunset sectors may well have a ceiling or declining value.
 For example, a business making PCs only have limited long-term potential given the market trend towards laptops and tablets.
 Thus, unless the business innovates and expands in product range, it may very well have declining business value, regardless of how well operationally the business is set-up or historical high profitability.

 Detailed, accurate records that show a sustained history of strong financial performance will support high business valuation.
 Of course, as the past performance is no reflection of future performance, financial records only help provide creditability to the base level value of a business.
 To this, softer factors like management, corporate reputation will help derive the goodwill of a business.
-The totality of base value plus goodwill will determine the overall business value, normally expressed as a factor of profit-to-earnings ratio.
+The totality of base value plus goodwill will determine the overall value, normally expressed as a factor of profit-to-earnings ratio.